 5) Business Continuity & Disaster Recovery

 Multi-AZ/region replication, snapshots, and managed backups reduce downtime exposure.
-You can design Recovery Time Objective (RTO) and Recovery Point Objective (RPO) targets that fit the financial impact of an outage, not just technical convenience.
+Design RTO/RPO to the financial impact of an outage, not just technical convenience.

 6) Security Posture You Can Prove